Dia de Los Muertos

 Parade Location

 Carpooling/Ride Sharing is recommended for this event.
-Limited Parking is available on site by entering Hubbell Circle SW from Isleta Blvd SW
+Limited Parking is available on site from Isleta Blvd SW.